vyos/vyos-documentation/docs/ch07-firewall.rst

 Firewall groups represent collections of IP addresses, networks, or ports.
 Once created, a group can be referenced by firewall rules as either a source or destination.
 Members can be added or removed from a group without changes to or the need to reload individual firewall rules.

-Note that groups can also be referenced by NAT configuration.
+.. note:: Groups can also be referenced by NAT configuration.

 While network groups accept IP networks in CIDR notation, specific IP addresses can be added as a 32-bit prefix.
 If you foresee the need to add a mix of